AviatrixSystems/Docs/HowTos/Ingress_Protection_Transit_FireNet_Fortigate.rst

 		.. note::

-			Targets healthy status behind AWS load balancer can be found on the page "EC2 -> Target groups -> selecting the target group -> Targets"
+			Targets healthy status behind AWS load balancer can be found on the page "EC2 -> Target groups -> selecting the target group -> Targets" in AWS portal.

 Step 2.
 Launch an Apache2 Web server in Application Spoke
 ----------------------------------------------------------